Executive Vice President and Chief Communications Officer

-Stephanie Rogers came to AFSP to change the conversation about suicide and mental health, and created a department dedicated to bringing suicide out of the darkness.
+Stephanie Rogers came to AFSP to change the conversation about mental health and suicide, and built a communications department dedicated to raising awareness, spreading education, and bringing suicide out of the darkness.

-Rogers brings more than 20+ years of experience in brand communications, having worked with companies including Microsoft, Infosys, American Airlines, GlaxoSmithKline and The College Board.
+Rogers brings more than 20+ years of experience in brand communications and marketing, having worked with companies including Microsoft, Infosys, American Airlines, GlaxoSmithKline and The College Board.

 She holds a master’s degree in strategic communications from Columbia University, and a bachelor’s degree in journalism and marketing from the University of North Texas.

 You can follow Stephanie Rogers on Twitter at @StephRo9ers.